warmthdawn/CraftTweaker/readme.md

+# Description

+**This is a fork of [crafttweaker](https://github.com/CraftTweaker/CraftTweaker/tree/1.12), adding support of some debug features.**

+Used together with vscode plugin [Debugger for Zen](https://github.com/warmthdawn/debugger-for-zen)

 # CraftTweaker

 Welcome to the Crafttweaker source!
 Crafttweaker is the official continuation of Minetweaker 3 and plans on staying updated for the latest Minecraft versions.